 Thank you to everyone who has contributed to making one of Norway’s best breakfast experiences!

-Just six months after re-opening, Britannia is excited to announce that it hosts one of the two best breakfast in Norway.
+Just six months after re-opening, Britannia is excited to announce that it hosts one of the two best breakfasts in Trondheim, Norway.
 The hotel – which recently completed a three year, top-to-toe, $150 million renovation – was rated 2nd in Twinings Best Breakfasts 2019, where 400 hotels were judged nationwide.

-The award is a recognition of the tireless work by all the kitchen and waiting staff, who get up at the break of dawn every day, to ensure Britannia guests wake to a five-star breakfast experience.
-It is also credit to the passionate work of dozens of local suppliers, with whom the hotel has collaborated to create signature products and high-quality ingredients.
+The award is a recognition of the tireless work by all the kitchen and waiting staff, who gets up at the break of dawn every day, to ensure Britannia’s guests wake up to a five-star hotel breakfast experience.
+It is also a credit to the passionate work of dozens of local suppliers, with whom the hotel has collaborated to create signature products and high-quality ingredients.

 Øivind Tiller, Sous Chef and breakfast leader, has been personally responsible for developing many elements of the breakfast, including travelling the length and breadth of the county to create bespoke Britannia cheeses with Gangstad Gårdsysteri, dairy products with Røros Meieriet, a range of meat products with Røros Kjøtt and much more.